-The vast majority of lenders do not allow 100% offset accounts for fixed rate home loans.
-We have a select few lenders that can consider this type of loan, you can find out more about 100% offset fixed rate loans on our flexible fixed rate page.
+The vast majority of lenders don’t allow 100% offset accounts for fixed rate home loans.
+However, we have a select few lenders that can consider this type of loan.
+You can find out more about 100% offset fixed rate loans on our flexible fixed rate page.

 Offset accounts on investment loans

 If you have an investment property with a tax deductible investment loan on it then an offset account may give you additional benefits.

 If you make extra repayments into the loan account and then redraw them at a later date, then that portion of the loan may no longer be tax deductible.
 This is because the tax office looks at the purpose of the funds you redraw from the loan to determine if that portion of the loan is tax deductible.

 If you make your extra repayments into an offset account instead of the loan account then this problem is avoided.

 We regularly help customers buy a small unit when they are young, they make lots of extra repayments into the offset account and then later they buy a house to live in & turn their unit into an investment property.
 Because they made their extra repayments into the offset account for their unit’s loan, they have maximised their negative gearing benefits.

 This is general advice only, please talk to a qualified accountant about the tax benefits of an offset account & the implications of redraws from investment loans to obtain accurate advice for your situation.